 They released this sketch, along with the description of the car, to the public.
 Despite the hundreds of tips they received, they have never been able to identify the man.

-On March 27th, 1989, a hunter found a child’s skull in a field in Shackelford County, which is about 50 miles away from the M System Store that Cortney was last seen at.
+On March 27th, 1989, a hunter found a child’s skull in a field in Shackelford County, which is about 50 miles away from the M System Store where Cortney was last seen at.
 The hunter immediately notified the police and searched the surrounding area to find a number of other bones just 100 yards away from where the skull was found.
 Although they had to wait for confirmation, authorities believed that they had found Cortney.

 Confirmation appeared to be a difficult process, as Cortney had never been to a dentist – so they couldn’t use dental DNA.
 Cortney had also never broken a bone, and no clothing was found with the body.
 Luckily, some human hairs were found with the remains.
 These hairs were then compared to hair from Cortney’s hairbrush, and it appeared to be a match.

 At the University of North Texas, a scientist used a computer programme to make a facial reconstruction of the skull that was found.
 When this reconstruction was compared to photos of Cortney, they were almost identical.
 Even Cortney’s parents agreed that she had been found.

 The coroner ruled Cortney’s death as a homicide but was unable to determine the exact cause of death.
 He did believe, however, that Cortney had been murdered and then dumped in the field not long after she had been abducted.

 Cortney’s parents were devastated by the news, but they were thankful to know that she wasn’t being held captive by someone who was abusing her.

 Cortney’s case was changed from a missing person to a homicide, and the investigation into her death quickly started.
 Unfortunately, there was no physical evidence that could link anyone to Cortney’s death, and no more tips were coming forward.